Let’s Play Math!

 • If not, then realize that the Least Common Denominator is an irrelevant sidetrack and don’t worry about it.

-• Use the Easiest Common Denominator: multiply the denominators of your fractions.
+• Instead use the Easiest Common Denominator: Multiply the denominators of your fractions.
 It always works.

 • Multiply the numerators of your fractions by the same amount to create equivalent fractions.